decretist/Dissertation/Chapter0/chapter0.md

 title: Chapter 0
 abstract: |
-  Genesis of the project or: How I came to write a PhD dissertation about a completely unexpected finding I was not looking for to begin with.
+  Genesis of the project or: How I came to write a PhD dissertation about a completely unexpected finding I was not looking for in the first place.
 ---
 ## Introduction